 Though there are many varieties of coronavirus that affect animals, according to NIAID only five of the varieties infect humans.
 After rhinoviruses, this group of virus is the second leading known cause of the common cold.
 NIAID estimates that this group causes 10 to 15 percent of adult colds.

 SARS (severe acute respiratory syndrome) is caused by a species of coronavirus, although not by one that can cause the common cold.

-Human Parainfluenza Viruses (HPIVs) and Respiratory Syncytial Virus (RSV)
+Human Parainfluenza Viruses (HPIVs), Adenoviruses, and Respiratory Syncytial Virus (RSV)

-30 to 50 percent of adult colds have unidentified causes although they are thought to be viral in origin.
-These unidentified viruses likely cause colds in children too, experts believe.
+20 to 30 percent of adult colds have unidentified causes although they are thought to be viral in origin, according to NIAID.